Nominations Committee

 Helen Higson

 Helen is Professor of Higher Education Learning and Management at Aston University.
-Helen’s role at the University currently involves running an academic department and leading on ensuring that Aston Business School’s international accreditations are successfully renewed.
+Helen’s role at the University has encompassed a number of senior positions, including Provost and Deputy Vice Chancellor for 10 years.
+She is currently Deputy Dean of Aston Business School.

-Her career in education has spanned over 37 years and she is a Professor of Higher Education Learning and Management and a National Teaching Fellow (NTF), a Principal Fellow of the Higher Education Academy (PFHEA) and a Fellow of the Association of University Administrators (FAUA).
+Her career in education has spanned over 40 years and she is a National Teaching Fellow (NTF), a Principal Fellow of the Higher Education Academy (PFHEA) and a Fellow of the Society of Higher Education (SRHE).
 She was awarded the OBE in 2011 for services to Higher Education.

 Helen is a trained Executive Coach and works in the areas of intercultural and employability competence development.